-Temperatures here usually average from 71 to 86 degrees Fahrenheit during the day.
+Temperatures here usually average from 71°F to 86°F during the day.
 There are two seasons, the dry season from November to April and the wet season from May to October.
 However Cayo Largo is rather arid, so even during the wet season you will not see a lot of rain.
 It rarely rains during the day.
 Showers are usually strong but quick and occur mostly at night or early morning.
 During the winter months, the evenings may sometimes be a bit cool, so it's better to bring long pants and a jacket for those chilly nights.
-The summer months are very hot (86 degrees Fahrenheit +) and humid.
+The summer months are very hot (86°F +) and humid.
 The hurricanes season begins officially in June and finishes in November.
 Historically October and September are more at risk for hurricanes.

 This beach is located east of Playa Paraiso.
 Punta mal Tiempo is a long sand point going into the sea, facing the large coral reef.
 This beach is for people who really enjoy a very quiet and relaxing place.
 The beach is breathtaking and definitively not crowded.
 Naturists love this beach as the waters are calm, with a pristine environment.

 More popular than Playa Paraiso and the most crowded is Playa Sirena.
 Mainly because most hotels offer free scheduled transportation to and from here, plus it’s the only beach where watersports are available.
 Lounge chairs and umbrellas are offered for a small fee, and there’s a couple of restaurants that serve up the most delicious grilled langoustine.